 Avoid too much sun exposure and never use sunbeds

 Skin cancer is the most common cancer in Ireland.
-Over 10,000 cases were diagnosed in 2011 and the number of diagnoses is rising each year.
+There are over 11, 555 non-melanoma skin cancers and over 1,194 melanomas diagnosed every year.
 Overexposure to ultraviolet (UV) light from the sun or sunbeds is the main cause of skin cancer.
 That means that most cases of skin cancer are preventable.
 Whatever your age, the best way to enjoy the sun safely and protect your skin from sunburn is to use a combination of: